erimcg/TIS/README.md

 ## License
 We're grateful to both Bridgwater College and Clarkson University for allowing us to release this software as open source.

-All files in this repository are released under the following license unless specified at the beginning of the file.

 Copyright &copy; 2011-2013, Clarkson University<br />
 Copyright &copy; 2013-2016, Bridgewater College<br />
 All rights reserved.